S010MON/devops/fast_ssh_login.md

+# SSH Access
+To set up SSH access to a server, we either need physical access to the machine, or (in the case of could providers) a password to login.
+We will need to follow several steps to set up SSH keys:

+1. Create a key pair
+2. Add our public key to the server's `/.ssh/authorised_keys` file
+3. Save our private key to our local machine's SSH agent using `ssh-add`

+[This](https://www.freecodecamp.org/news/the-ultimate-guide-to-ssh-setting-up-ssh-keys/) is a pretty comprehensive guide on how to do all of these things, but (once we've got a pair of keys generated) really we want to be able to log in via ssh without finding our password every time.

 # Deploying An SSH Key The Fast Way

 There is a command called ssh-copy-id.
 It basically does all the deploy steps automatically.